-Business Inventory 1.
-Garment Shop a.
-Raw Material - clothes bought wholesale. b.
-WIP - packaging and putting a price tag on individual pieces. c.
-Finished Goods - packed clothes.
-2. Tuition Centre a.
-Raw Material - books.b.
-WIP - none.c.
+c.
 Finished Goods - classes for different subjects.
 3. Hair oil Manufacturing a.
 Raw Material - coconut oil, kalonji seeds, curry leaves, amla. b.
 WIP - cooking kalonji seeds, curry leaves and amla in coconut oil. c.
 Finished Good - packaged bottles with prepared mix.

-Once students have completed the exercise, facilitators discuss the correct answer for the exercise with all the students.
+Once students have completed the exercise, the teacher discusses the correct answer for the exercise with all the students.
 Ensure every student has correctly matched the business with inventory.
 If any student has incorrectly completed the activity, ensure their questions are cleared.
 (2 mins)